RedHatRanger/RHCE9Vagrant/rhce-practice-questions/OFFICIAL_RED_HAT_PRACTICE_LAB.md

         - carol
 ```

-# run the playbook "loop_users.yml":
+7) Run the playbook "loop_users.yml":
 ```
 ansible-navigator run loop_users.yml
 ```

-# check if the user Alice has been created on node1:
+8) Check if the user Alice has been created on node1:
 ```
 ansible node1 -m shell -a "id alice"
 ```

-# create a new folder in ansible-files called "templates", and then create a file called motd.j2:
+9) Create a file called motd.j2 in the templates folder:
 ```
 $ vim motd.j2